Skip to main content

 aws s3 ls s3://<bucket>/<backup-manager-service-instance-id>

-This command should list the metadata files, each file looks like <backup-manager-service-instance-id>-<timestamp>.json.
+This command lists the metadata files, each file looks like <backup-manager-service-instance-id>-<timestamp>.json.
 Each .json file is the metadata about a backup.
 Since we are restoring to the latest available backup, get the name of the backup with most recent timestamp.

 The name of the backup (Backup ID) is the name of the file without .json.

-It is important to note that backup files are split into multiple files containing 1GB each, this means that if your base backup has more than 1GB of size, you will need to put together these files before restoring, for the moment let's download all files benlonging to a backup.
+It is important to note that backup files are split into multiple files containing 1GB each.
+This means that if your base backup has more than 1GB of size, you will need to put together these files before restoring.

 aws s3 ls s3://<bucket>/<backup-manager-service-instance-id>